Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

-# Petunia axillaris x P. exserta natural hybrids, genetic basis of a pollination syndrome
+# Genetic architecture of a pollinator shift and its fate in secondary contact zones in two *Petunia* plant species

 Bioinformatic analyses performed in the experiments for the publication about the genetic basis of pollination syndromes in Petunia axillaris and P. exserta.